Paul Millin

 Profile summary

-Lecturer in Assessment and Clinical Education - I am the module lead for the Student Selected Component, a module designed to develop transferable knowledge, skills and behaviours in our students over all five years of their medical degree.
+Lecturer in Assessment and Clinical Education - I am the lead for the Core Competencies module, a 130-credit module designed to develop transferable knowledge, skills and behaviours in our students over all five years of their medical degree.
 The diverse content includes, academic writing, critical thinking, education, social science, teaming skills, reflection skills and project management.

 Professional memberships